 “It was one of the greatest days of my racing career,” said Sato of his Long Beach win.
 He became the first Japanese driver to win an IndyCar race.
 “It was an unforgettable day and so special a moment, and it gave me a great motivation and confidence.”

-Indeed, Sato stands in stark contrast to the burly Foyt, not only because of the slight stature – Sato is 5’4” and weighs 117 lbs--but also due to his soft-spoken, British-tinged accent and accommodating nature.
+Sato stands in stark contrast to the burly and sometimes brusque Foyt.
+Slighter in stature at 5’4” and 130 lbs., Sato is soft-spoken and tactful.
 Despite their differences, they share at least one common fact: each man followed his childhood dream and rose to compete at the pinnacle of their respective motorsport.

-Following a dream.
-For Takuma Sato, the journey from his dream of becoming a professional race driver to the reality of competing at the top levels of motorsport in both Formula 1 and IndyCar was fast by any measure.
-The story of Sato’s meteoric rise began in his native Japan.
+For Sato, the journey from his dream of becoming a professional race driver to the reality of competing in Formula 1 was fast by any measure.
+The story of his meteoric rise began in Japan.

-Noting that 70% of the Formula 1 teams were based in the United Kingdom, Sato started planning his next move.
+Knowing that 70% of the Formula 1 teams were based in the United Kingdom, Sato planned his next move.

 “My dream was to become a Formula 1 driver and I knew I had to have English because it’s an international sport,” Sato explained.
 “I never had lived outside of Japan and I didn’t know much English.
 My hero was Ayrton Senna and he came from Brazil to go to Britain to do Formula Ford, British Formula 3 and then F-1.
 So I really wanted to go to England to race as well.
 Plus I needed English.
 I asked Honda about transferring my scholarship.
 The school was funded by Suzuka and Suzuka is 100% Honda.
 Lots of partners were supporting but the main one was Honda.
 I was lucky they let me use the scholarship to go to the UK and race over there.”

-Sato explained his lack of finishes that first year as a result of his eagerness to find that fine line between success and disaster.
+He explained his lack of finishes that first year as a result of his eagerness to find that fine line between success and disaster.
 Although he won five races and finished third in the series, there were times he crossed that line.
 However, the following year, he won the championship in dominant fashion: winning 12 races, the Marlboro Masters Invitational at Zandvoort and the Macau Grand Prix.

 “I had to try harder because I needed to catch up to the others because I had so little actual race experience compared to them,” Sato revealed.
 “I went to F-1 with just five years of experience so I had to learn twice as much as the other drivers did in half the time.
 I would try, and sometimes I would go over the limit and fail, but I learned from that.
 I was challenging and attacking all the time so that’s why my philosophy is No Attack, No Chance--and it has been for a long time.
 I try to challenge all the time because I want to win, I really want to win.”